PostHog/posthog.com/contents/blog/measure-product-market-fit.md

 One final way to track word of mouth is using organic users who visit your website homepage as a proxy for word-of-mouth growth.
 We track this in PostHog as an insight configured to show:

 1. Unique users who visited the homepage via a search engine.
-2. Unique users who visited the homepage direct.
+2. Unique users who visited the homepage directly.
 3. While excluding users with an identified email address.

 This captures people who visit our homepage by searching for us, typing in our website address, or via "dark social" sources like Slack and WhatsApp, while excluding existing users who have an identified email address.

 ![posthog proxy](../images/blog/how-to-measure-product-market-fit/word-of-mouth-proxy.png)

 Above you can see the trend for our homepage since the beginning of 2021.
 Unsurprisingly, it's similar to that of Google Trends.
-Again, consistent linear growth over a significant period is enough to suggest your have product-market fit – it doesn't have to show exponential growth.
+Again, consistent linear growth over a significant period is enough to suggest you have product-market fit – exponential growth is a nice to have, not a must have.

 > 💡 **PostHog Tip:** If you're using PostHog, remember to add `UTM Source` = `Is not set` to filter out any paid ad campaigns you're running.

-### When to use word-of-mouth growth
+### Who should track word-of-mouth growth?

 Word-of-mouth growth is a good option for any product-led company – i.e. a product that's self-serve and doesn't do outbound sales.
 It's a weak leading indicator, but useful so long as you don't buy into your own PR and verify it with other metrics, such as user signups or engagement.